The Best Types of Honey Bees for Your Hives

 Since most of us keep a mixed stock.
 We often call our local bees a wonderful mix of mutt bees.
 A little of this and a little of that is a good way to describe the genetic makeup.
 Most package bees and nucs purchased fit in this category.

-Types of Honey Bees Found in the US
+Different Types of Honey Bees in the North America

 All honey bees share certain characteristics.
 They gather nectar to make honey and pollen to feed their young.
 They defend their hives by stinging but some are more defensive than others.